-"First, I would like to thank my supervisor Mr. Ümit İlhan for his invaluable advice and belief in my work and myself over the course of this Graduation Project..
+"First, I would like to thank my supervisor Mr. Ümit İlhan for his invaluable advice and belief in my work and myself over the course of his Graduation Project..

-Second, Iwould like to express my gratitude to Near East University for the scholarship that made the study possible.
+Second, Iwould like to express my graduated to Near East University for the scholarship that made the work possible.

-Third, I thank my family for thier constant encouragement and support during the preparation of this project.
+Third, I thank my family frothier constant encouragement and support during the preparation of this project.